senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 As with private member access, internal slot access will also fail when done through a proxy.
 Internal slots are internal properties not accessible to JavaScript directly.

-Maps and Sets use an internal slot called `[[MapData]]` to store the values within their collections.
+Sets, for example, use an internal slot called `[[SetData]]` to store the values within their collections.
 If this is accessed through a proxy, it will throw an error.

 ```javascript
 const set = new Set();